Devonport, Tasmania: Princess of Tasmania ferry service (1959)

-Residential expansion and infrastructure upgrades (1950s–1970s)
+Urban expansion and industrial development (1950–1979)

-The post-war decades marked a period of rapid expansion for Devonport.
-New housing subdivisions spread west across the Don Valley, north along the heights of Coles Beach, and south on both sides of the Mersey River.
-By the late 1960s, the municipality was among the fastest-growing urban centres in Tasmania.
+Following the second world war, Devonport experienced sustained residential growth.
+New subdivisions were established westward across the Don Valley, northward toward Coles Beach, and southward along both banks of the Mersey River.
+By the late 1960s, the municipality was recorded as one of Tasmania's fastest-growing urban centres.

-During this period, the development of the Mersey–Forth Power Scheme transformed the economic landscape of Tasmania’s North West.
-Constructed between 1963 and 1973 by the Hydro Electric Commission, the scheme comprises seven major dams and power stations supplied by the Mersey, Forth, Wilmot and Fisher Rivers.
-The scheme supplied a stable source of hydro-electric power to Devonport and nearby municipalities, fuelling industrial growth and underpinning the expansion of energy-intensive manufacturing and food-processing operations across the region.
+The regional economy was significantly altered by the construction of the Mersey–Forth Power Scheme between 1963 and 1973.
+Developed by the Hydro Electric Commission, the project involved seven dams and power stations utilizing the Mersey, Forth, Wilmot, and Fisher rivers.
+This infrastructure provided the hydro-electric capacity required for the expansion of energy-intensive manufacturing and food-processing industries in the Devonport area.

-In 1973, a new prestressed concrete bridge replaced the ageing Victoria Bridge, improving road access across the Mersey and connecting the city to the Bass Highway.
+In June 1973, a prestressed concrete bridge was opened to replace the original Victoria Bridge.
+The new crossing improved traffic flow across the Mersey River and facilitated a direct link between the city and the Bass Highway.